magittan/BokehPlasmons/README.md

 # To run this on a VM
 bokeh serve --show --allow-websocket-origin='*' myapp.py

+# Things to add / check
+-Exportability for meshs (ability to generate meshes)

 # Environment File
 Conda environment saved in the environment.yml file